-WCCCD offers fully online certificates and programs, allowing you to conveniently explore your academic interests and discover a fulfilling career path.
+WCCCD offers degree and certificates programs allowing you to conveniently explore your academic interests and discover a fulfilling career path.
 All of WCCCD's online learning opportunities are fully accredited and offer an engaging educational experience that will help you obtain the knowledge and skills you need to achieve your goals.
 Currently, students can take a fully online Associate of Arts degree or Accounting Certificate.
 Talk with your academic advisor for details.
-Students must take at least 51% of their degree or certificate requirements in an on-campus, face-to-face environment in all degree or certificate programs except Associate of Arts or Accounting Certificate.